microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 This command installs a WinGet package from a configured source.
 The command includes parameters to specify values used to search for packages in the configured sources.
 By default, the command searches all sources.
 By default, all string-based searches are case-insensitive substring searches.
-Wildards are not supported.
+Wildcards are not supported.
 You can change the search behavior using the **MatchOption** parameter.

 ## EXAMPLES